LexBorisoff/web-cli/README.md

 <pre><code>web <em>-b=firefox</em> this is <em>-i</em> an example <em>-e=duckduckgo</em> search query</code></pre>

-> Normally, you would place your options where they make sense visually (such as the beginning or the end of the command) or as you need them when you construct your query.
+> Normally, you would place the options where they make sense visually (such as the beginning or the end of the command) or as you need them when you construct a query.

 The above command will do the following: